top of page

 To start with, not a lot, until you work out what type of paddling you enjoy and then the "Buy once, cry once" adage applies.
 Club members will be able to help you and borrowing or hiring kit is a great way to narrow down the options.

-As a beginner you would start in the pool and use the club's kit, so you would just need a t-shirt and normal swim suit.
+As a beginner you would start in the pool and use the club's kit, so you would just need a t-shirt and normal swim wear.
 The next stage would be easy paddling on a local river or sea, still borrowing most of the kit, but you'll want to consider clothing that is suitable for the time of year.
 Unfortunately in the UK, the window for shorts and t-shirt is limited, any paddling immediately outside of peak summer will involve some form of neoprene wetsuit, whether a "shortie", separate shorts and top or "long-john", and sadly for much of the year a full dry suit is the sensible choice, add to this a bouyancy aid (PFD) and shoes or boots.
 Perhaps not as a complete beginner, but you may quickly venture into paddling that warrants wearing a helmet.

-After the first few months, assuming you are hooked at this point, you'll have a reasonable idea of the type of paddling that appeals to you most and you'll have narrowed down the kit you want to buy to avoid needing to borrow anything i.e. a roof rack, boat, spray deck and paddle.
+After a few paddles, assuming you are hooked at this point, you'll have a reasonable idea of the type of paddling that appeals to you most and you'll have narrowed down the kit you want to buy to avoid needing to borrow anything i.e. a roof rack, boat, spray deck and paddle.
 Eventually, you'll want to add to your list of kit beyond the essentials to increase your independence, notably safety kit like spare paddle, throw line, tow rope, PLB, marine radio etc, but as a beginner you'll always be looking to paddle with other experienced club members who will have this kit.

 Over time you'll come to appreciate the golden rule which states that the correct number of boats in your fleet is N + 1, where N is the number you currently have, so yes you'll need an understanding partner/ bank manager.
 We should also mention the ancillary kit you'll end up buying to avoid the dreaded FOMO (Fear Of Missing Out) e.g. camping kit so you can join trips away that involve sleeping outdoors.
 All of this is optional of course but it only seems fair to warn you.